Moderate physical exercise is recommended while you are pregnant/hapū, as long as your pregnancy has no complications and you are comfortable.

 - are expecting twins

 - are thinking of increasing the duration or intensity of your activity

 - are thinking of starting new activities.

 Your doctor or midwife can advise on appropriate activities or exercises for you.

-What are the exercises that I can do in pregnancy?
+What exercises can I do in pregnancy?

 Exercise during pregnancy is most practical during the first 24 weeks.
 During the last 3 months, it’s normal to find that exercise that once seemed easy has become challenging.

-You need to start gently and increase your activity gradually.
+If you don’t normally exercise regularly, you need to start gently and increase your activity gradually.
 Begin with only a few minutes and monitor yourself to see how you are feeling.
 If you are comfortable, increase slowly, week by week, until you can stay active for the recommended 30 minutes a day.